Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

-If you’re prioritizing weight, then the Anker PowerPort 21W charger is one of the lightest on the market.
-It’s not as powerful as the Big Blue but it’s more than sufficient to charge phones, power packs and other small devices.
+If you’re prioritizing weight, the FlexSolar 15W charger is one of the lightest on the market.
+It’s not as powerful as the Big Blue, but it’s more than sufficient to charge phones, power packs, and other small devices.

-It has attachment loops so you can hang it off the back of your pack, but the panels are unlikely to be at an optimum angle for changing.
+It has attachment loops, so you can hang it off the back of your pack, but the panels are unlikely to be at an optimum angle for charging.
 A better strategy is to remember to set it out in full sun whenever you’re not on the move.

-The long charging cable is useful so you can place whatever you’re charging in the shade to stop it overheating.
+The long charging cable is helpful so you can place whatever you’re charging in the shade to stop it from overheating.

-Anker is renowned for its quality products, but recent reviews are more mixed.
-They do have a generous 18-month warranty if you have any issues.
+FlexSolar is a less well known brand, but they do have a generous 24-month warranty if you have any issues.

 - Very slim and lightweight

 Most portable solar chargers are too low-powered to run a laptop.
-The Voltaic Systems Arc charger is laptop-compatible, but it’ll need a full day in the sun to charge your laptop just once.
+The Voltaic Systems Arc charger is laptop-compatible, but it’ll need a full day in the sun to charge your computer just once.

-You won’t be able to fit the SUAOKI Solar Charger in your backpack but as it has five times the power of most other portable chargers (including the Voltaic Systems Arc), we’d recommend it if you’re traveling in a vehicle or looking for something to store at a Bug Out location.
+You won’t be able to fit these panels in your backpack.
+Still, as it has five times the power of most other portable chargers (including the Voltaic Systems Arc), we’d recommend it if you’re traveling in a vehicle or looking for something to store at a Bug Out location.

-It may be overkill for a single prepper, but it’s a great option for families or people with a lot of devices.
+It may be overkill for a single prepper, but it’s an excellent option for families or people with many devices.

-In addition to the DC port, there’s a single USB port.
+There’s a USB-C fast charging port and a USB-A port.
 As it generates enough power to charge multiple devices at once, we’d recommend adding a USB hub to your charging kit to facilitate this.

-The only other downside is that due to the large size and slim design, the panels can bow a bit unless they’re well propped up.
+The only downside is that the panels can bow a bit unless they’re well propped up due to the large size and slim design.